 The rat race is great.
 I mean that 9 to 5 job provides a lot of monetary security and who doesn’t want that for their kids.
 That is, unless you want your kids to actually love their life and wake up excited every day

-If you’re interested in educating your high school kids while traveling, click here (BLOG COMING SOON).
+If you’re interested in teaching your high school kids entrepreneurship while traveling, click here to learn more.

 7 | But What Will the Neighbors (And Everyone Else in Your Life) Think?